yunpeng1234/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    <br>
    ![Ui](images/Ui.png)
-5. Type any command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type any command in the command box and press the "Enter" key to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

 6. Some example commands you can try:

    * `list` : Lists all applicants.

-   * `add n/John p/123 e/a@a.com g/4.50 i/NTU c/Computer Science y/06/2025 a/INTERVIEWED` : Adds an applicant named `John` to Intern Watcher.
+   * `add n/John p/123 e/a@a.com g/4.50 i/NTU c/Computer Science y/06/2025 a/INTERVIEWED` : Adds an applicant named `John` with the above details to Intern Watcher.

    * `find john` : Lists all applicants whose name contains john.